 The early grades concentrate on arithmetic.
 In order to develop number sense, mathematical reasoning, and numerical fluency, children should be able to do arithmetic both in their head and on paper.
 Elementary school children need to practice these mental math skills, and using a calculator robs them of that important repetitive practice.
-For that reason, Mathnasium recommends that parents not buy a calculator for their elementary school children.
+For that reason, Mathnasium of Gilbert recommends that parents not buy a calculator for their elementary school children.

 Do Students Need a Calculator in Secondary School?
 If So, What Kind?

 There’s a lot of controversy about students using technology to learn math.
-Colleges and Universities see that students benefit from not using a calculator: More than fifty percent of research universities, including MIT and Harvard, do not allow calculus students to use any technology on exams.
+Colleges see that students benefit from not using a calculator: More than fifty percent of research universities, including MIT and Harvard, do not allow calculus students to use any technology on exams.

 Math professors who oppose the use of calculators in class acknowledge that students will use technology for math in the “real world;” however, they have noticed that a strong foundation in computational skills improves a student’s mathematical thinking in higher-level math concepts.

-High School Students Shouldn’t Use Calculators for Arithmetic
+Middle and High School Students Shouldn’t Use Calculators for Arithmetic

 Although many secondary students have progressed to algebra or beyond, doing mental math is still a skill they need to keep sharp.
 Of all skills learned in school, the ability to calculate numbers in one’s head is one of the most useful in later life.
 While it’s easy to start relying on calculators when the math homework gets complex, this weakens mental math skills and make understanding advanced math more difficult.